Diné College

 Full Reference: Straits, K.J.E., Bird, D.M., Tsinajinnie, E., Espinoza, J., Goodkind, J., Spencer, O., Tafoya, N., Willging, C. & the Guiding Principles Workgroup (2012).
 Guiding Principles for Engaging in Research with Native American Communities, Version 1.
 UNM Center for Rural and Community Behavioral Health & Albuquerque Area Southwest Tribal Epidemiology Center

-MEMBERS OF THE DINE COLLEGE IRB
+MEMBERS OF THE DINÉ COLLEGE IRB

-The Dine College (DC) IRB has a core IRB consisting of DC faculty and Navajo Nation community members, and an expert IRB who review IRBs that are specific to their area of expertise.
+The Diné College (DC) IRB has a core IRB consisting of DC faculty and Navajo Nation community members,

 Associate Professor of Biology